 So, what is it that makes Seraphim so special genetically, this “thing” that causes them to transform from a red Satinette color pattern to a pigment free, pure dazzling white?
 And how does this differ from the white of other pigeons in pattern of inheritance?
 And what else is going on genetically in Seraphim that makes these Fancy Pigeons different than their breed of origin, the Classic Oriental Frill?

-SATINETTE PIEBALD: The first genetic requirement is the Satinette Piebald pattern of color distribution.
-The three additional genes of the Seraphim Color Gene Complex are overlaid on the Satinette Piebald color pattern.
+SATINETTE PIEBALD: The first genetic requirement is the Satinette Piebald pattern of color distribution, a pattern that also includes the Dominant White Flight gene.
+The three additional genes of the Seraph Color Gene Complex are overlaid on the Satinette Piebald color pattern.
 These are “recessive red” combined with the “white-sides gene” and an as yet undefined “tail-whitening” gene(s).
 (The so-called white-sides and tail whitening “genes” may not be genes at all however.
 Rather, they may be genetic “switches” or gene controllers.
 As genetic switches they are inherited, but they are not “genes” per se.
 Genes direct the manufacture of specific proteins; switches are gene controllers, turning genes on or off, making them function or not.
-In the case of Seraphim, the recessive red gene is initially turned to “on” to produce pigment, but then quickly turned to “off” by the White-Sides and Tail-Whitening switches to create the absence of pigment in the adult.)
+In the case of Seraphim, the recessive red gene is initially turned to “on” to produce pigment, but then quickly turned to “off” by the White-Sides and Tail-Whitening gene switches to create the absence of pigment in the adult.)

-The Piebald genetics that make the “Satinette” pattern of a pure white body with colored wing shields and tail has long been established in Oriental Frills.
-Along with the additional recessive red gene and the White-Sides and Tail Whitening “controllers” (or “switches”), it is presumed to be integral to the Seraphim Color Gene Complex.
-The inheritance of the Piebald-ism genes and their patterns of visible expression are poorly understood and may also be a consequence of switches as well as actual genes.
+The Piebald genetics that make the “Satinette” pattern of a pure white body, head, neck and primary flights with colored wing shields and tail has long been established in Oriental Frills.
+Along with the additional recessive red gene and the White-Sides and Tail Whitening “controllers” (or “switches”), it is presumed to be integral to the Seraph Color Gene Complex.
+The inheritance of the Piebald-ism genes for the body and their patterns of visible expression are poorly understood and may also be a consequence of switches as well as actual genes.
 Most piebald patterns are difficult to maintain without highly selective breeding and very careful attention to color patterns when pairing birds.
-Interestingly in Seraphim, juveniles which have mismarked pigmented feathers in areas that are supposed to be white Piebald still molt completely to white, suggesting that the “controllers” that stop pigment production in the wing-shields and tail are having an effect on the whole body.
+Interestingly in Seraphim, juveniles which have mismarked pigmented feathers in areas that are supposed to be white Piebald still molt completely to white, suggesting that the “controllers” that stop pigment production in the wing-shields and tail are also having an effect on the whole body, head, and neck.

 RECESSIVE RED MUTATION: The Recessive Red mutation is a recessive gene on one of the regular (autosomal) chromosomes which, when transmitted from each parent, overrides or masks the primary ash red, blue, and brown sex-linked color genes that normally determine the basic color of all pigeons.
 It usually masks patterns as well, with exceptions.
-Birds with a pair of these recessive genes will appear “red”, while birds with only one of these genes will show the color carried by their sex chromosomes—ash red, blue, or brown.
+Birds with a pair of these recessive genes will appear “red”, while birds with only one of these genes will show the color carried by their sex chromosomes – ash red, blue, or brown.
 Recessive Red is epigenetic to all other colors except recessive white and albino, i.e. it hides or “paints over” them so they are not visually expressed.
 Recessive Red does not “paint over” white piebald areas or stencil patterns however.
 Recessive Red Satinette Piebald birds will thus appear red in the wingshields and tail regardless of the underlying sex-linked color of the bird, and they will show a lacewing, lacetail, or spot-tail pattern.
 The “Dilute” gene will modify the red color to yellow.
 Since all Seraphim are Satinette Piebald as well as homozygous for Recessive Red or Yellow, they appear at first feather to be marked as Red (or Yellow) Satinettes.
-If they have stencil genes, they will show through as a pattern.
 Seraphim babies are never white.

-In the Seraphim Color Gene Complex, first noticed in the loft of Anya Ellis in 1986, the Recessive Red, White-Sides, and some unidentified Tail-Whitening genes were somehow all accidentally put together in two offspring of Old Fashioned (now Classic) Satinette Oriental Frills, birds that had an established piebald color pattern which makes the whole bird white except for the wingshields and tail.
+So, to review: in the Seraph Color Gene Complex the Recessive Red, White-Sides, and some unidentified Tail-Whitening genes were somehow all accidentally put together in 1986 in two offspring of Old Fashioned (now Classic) Satinette Oriental Frills, birds that had an established piebald color pattern which makes the whole bird white except for the wingshields and tail.
 This Satinette Piebald color pattern is the defining genetic background color pattern characteristic.
 The visual color pattern in juvenile Seraphim is therefore entirely white with the recessive red gene showing up only as red marked wing-shields and tails, as one would expect for an Satinette Piebald marked bird.
-The White-Sides and Tail-Whitening genes (switches) turn on variably part way through the fledging process, turning off pigment production sometime early in juvenile feather production and sometimes a little later, resulting in varying amounts of red coloration in the wing shields and tail.
+The White-Sides and Tail-Whitening genes (switches) turn on variably part way through the fledging process, turning off pigment production sometime early in juvenile feather production resulting in varying amounts of red coloration in the wing shields and tail.
 The feathers that would normally be pure red in a juvenile because of the recessive red genes may thus be merely splashed with red on the tips or part way up the feather shaft due to the stoppage of pigment production.
-Normally the White-Sides trait is not expressed at all in the juvenile, so this expression of the gene (trait) is different in Seraphim.
+Normally the White-Sides trait is not expressed at all in the juvenile but in Seraphim it is having an effect as the very first feathers come in, an expression of the gene (trait) that is different than seen in other breeds.

-When the adult molt occurs a few months later, ALL the adult feathers come in pure white, as once activated in the early weeks of life, the White-Sides and Tail-Whitening traits prevent the production of pigment for the rest of the bird’s life.
+When the adult molt occurs at about four months ALL the adult feathers come in pure white.
+Once activated in the early weeks of life, the White-Sides and Tail-Whitening traits prevent the production of pigment for the rest of the bird’s life.
 The only time color will ever be seen in a Seraph is thus with initial feather development in the nest.
 As far as we know, no other white Fancy Pigeon in existence owes its absence of color pigment to this particular combination of genetic processes.
 Seraphim are unique in this way.

 SOME MORE VERY BASIC PIGEON GENETICS FOR THE BEGINNER